 Our articles come from a whole range of writers.
-We are delighted to find that many people will submit articles to us for publication: usually, these articles contain ideas and insights from busy IT professionals.
-Sometimes, our eye is caught by some exceptional writing on a blog or forum, and we ask the author if they’d like to contribute.
+Many IT professionals, for example, submit articles to us for publication which contain ideas and insights from their day-to-day work and experiences.
+Sometimes, our eye is caught by exceptional writing on a blog or forum, and we ask the author if they’d like to contribute.
 Quite often, we meet potential authors at one of the many conferences we attend.

-- Help authors by editing, guiding and mentoring submissions in order to provide articles of consistent quality that people want to read.
+- Help authors by editing, guiding and mentoring submissions in order to provide articles of consistent quality that people want to read

 We want to make absolutely sure that all the articles we publish will be well-received.
-For this reason, we put all articles through a fairly rigorous process.
-The articles go through a technical review and a technical edit, and we sometimes ask authors to do substantial revisions for their second draft.
+For this reason, we put articles through a fairly rigorous process.
+They go through a technical review and a technical edit, and we sometimes ask authors to do substantial revisions for their second draft.
 When the author submits a second draft we will do a final edit, which includes a copy edit.

 - Recognition – we include a short bio for each author